-Air Belgium connects Belgium and South Africa and thirty-eight other destinations on the African continent
+Air Belgium connects Belgium and South Africa and thirty-eight other destinations across the African continent

 With the launch of its new routes between Brussels Airport, Johannesburg and Cape Town, Air Belgium offers business and leisure travellers direct flights to South Africa and thirty-eight destinations in Southern Africa.

 Air Belgium restores direct air connections between Belgium and South Africa.
-From September 14, travellers will take off from Brussels Airport every Wednesday and Sunday at 19:45 – arriving in Johannesburg at 07:15 the next day – with a continuation to Cape Town (Cape Town) and arrival at 11:00 (local time at both destinations).
+From September 14, travellers will take off from Brussels Airport every Wednesday and Sunday at 19:45 – arriving in Johannesburg at 07:15 the next day – with a continuation to Cape Town and arrival at 11:00 (local time at both destinations).

 “This is an exciting and important chapter for Air Belgium“, says Niky Terzakis, CEO.

 South Africa is one of the most important economic markets for Belgium.
 The reintroduction of these air links, suspended for more than thirty years, is eagerly awaited.
-About two hundred Belgian companies are established or have subsidiaries in South Africa.
+About two hundred Belgian companies, large and small, are established or have subsidiaries in South Africa.
 The air links between these two countries are therefore essential for these companies.
 They support trade and overall economic development.
 Belgium is also South Africa’s sixth largest trading partner.

 It should be noted that there are on average 60,000 passengers per year departing from Belgium, despite the fact that there are no direct flights.
 This number should easily reach 80,000 by 2024.
 The new Air Belgium routes will fill this gap.
 It should also be noted that many Belgians live and work in South Africa.